List of ATP number 1 ranked singles tennis players: ATP records and distinctions

+John McEnroe held the No. 1 ranking a record 14 times, Sampras and Djokovic are the only two other players to have held it 10 or more times, with 11 and 10 stints respectively.
+Rafter spent the least time at number 1 (one week).

 Two players, Ivan Lendl and Marcelo Ríos, have reached No. 1 without previously having won a major singles title.
 Lendl reached No. 1 on February 21, 1983, but did not win his first Grand Slam title until the 1984 French Open.
 Ríos reached No. 1 on March 30, 1998, but retired without ever having won a Grand Slam title, making him the only No. 1 player with that distinction.